TakutoYoshikai/usbenc/README.md

 The encryptor by any USB device.

 ### Warning!!!
-It may be vulnerable from force attack and dictionary attack.
+It may be vulnerable from brute force attack and dictionary attack.
 I do not guarantee safety.

 ### Requirements
 * Ubuntu 20.10